 As well as this many of the old houses in our suburban streets have made way for modern townhouses and apartments.

-And there will be significant changes to our property landscape as Australia’s population heads towards 30 million people over the next decade.
+In a similar fashion, there will be significant changes to our property landscape as Australia’s population heads towards 29 million people by the end of this decade.

-And as this happens our property markets are going to be underpinned by this strong population growth and the general wealth of our nation, and those who take the opportunity to buy well located residential real estate during the current lull in the property market are likely to look back in a decade’s time and think “Gee I made a great decision!”
+And as this happens our property markets are going to be underpinned by this strong population growth that will resume as our borders reopen and the general wealth of our nation, and those who take the opportunity to buy well-located residential real estate during the current lull in the property market are likely to look back in a decade’s time and think “Gee I made a great decision!”

 Note: Currently, I see a window of opportunity for property investors with a long-term focus.

 This window of opportunity is not because properties are cheap, however, when you look back into three years time the price you would pay for the property today will definitely look cheap.

 The opportunity arises because consumer confidence is still low and many prospective homebuyers and investors are still sitting on the sidelines.